gopi487krishna/FITS_primary_header/README.md

 ## Fits Parser
 The details of this class are of importance only if you intend to develop custom parsing policies for the FITS Reader API.
-*Note : Although the dependencies are kept to a minimum *
+*Note : Although the dependencies are kept to a minimum, kindly refrain yourself from using this class directly.*
+**fits_parser** class as the name itself suggests, is responsible for parsing the con